jwmeidinger/SMRS/README.md

 **Step 1 - Download from GitHub:**

-    How to do that
+    Navigate to the Github page that is holding the projects code and click the download button and to edit the codeopen it in         your chosen editor

 **Step 2 - Start the Env:**

-    How to do that

 ## Usage